Moscow is a beautiful city filled with impressive architecture and home to some of the world’s best museums.

 Money in Russia

 The local currency of Russia is the Russian ruble, also spelled rouble.
-Major currencies such as euros and dollars are not excepted in restaurants and shops, so you’ll need to get some cash in rubles.
-But don’t make the mistake to stock up on cash at the airport where the exchange rates are typically terrible, to say the least.
-You can exchange a small amount of pocket money for beginning and then withdraw from Banks and ATMs.
+Major currencies such as euros and dollars are not accepted in restaurants and shops, so you’ll need to get some cash in rubles.
+But don’t make the mistake of stocking up on cash at the airport, where the exchange rates are typically terrible, to say the least.
+You can exchange a small amount of pocket money for the beginning and then exchange more in the city in both banks and exchange bureaus.
+Currently, because of sanctions, you cannot use your card from abroad to pay with it or withdraw from Banks and ATMs.

-And don’t worry about cash that much as cards are widely accepted in restaurants, shops, etc. Moscow has a pretty good ATM network with ATMs located in and near banks, big shopping centers, and tourist areas.
+Cards are widely accepted in restaurants, shops, and literally everywhere.
+If you have a local bank card, you can easily pay with it and withdraw from it if you need cash.
+Moscow has a pretty good ATM network, with ATMs located in and near banks, big shopping centers, and tourist areas.

 Buy a local SIM card